WWE Rumors: The Announce Team For ‘Raw’ Is About To Be Completely Overhauled With Major Changes

-For those who are fans of WWE, you are about to undergo the biggest series of changes that that company has ever delivered at one time.
+For those who are fans of WWE, you are about to undergo the biggest series of changes that the company has ever delivered at one time.
 It is already known that NXT is premiering on the USA Network and SmackDown is moving to FOX.
-Next month’s Superstar Draft, though, isn’t going to just shift the in-ring talent around but also the announce teams, and it appears as if the flagship show is going to undergo massive changes.
+Next month’s Superstar Draft, though, isn’t going to just shift the in-ring talent around but also the announce teams, and it appears as if the flagship show will undergo massive changes.

 This past Sunday, WWE confirmed that the next Superstar Draft would take place over two nights in mid-October.
 It has been rumored for some time, and the confirmation shows that the company is going to focus on having two entirely separate main roster brands between Monday Night Raw and Friday Night SmackDown.